rollerozxa/voxelmanip.se/about.md

 As for music, I like all kinds of tracker music, preferably played with `openmpt123` through the terminal or with MilkyTracker left playing on the screen when I am studying.
 You can check out my [favourites page on The Mod Archive](https://modarchive.org/index.php?request=view_member_favourites&query=93924) for the list of tracks in my favourite tracker music collection.

 Since October 2020 I've been daily driving Linux on my desktop.
-Right now I'm sitting on Arch Linux (btw) with KDE Plasma as my DE of choice.
-I use zsh with [my own config](https://github.com/rollerozxa/zshrc) for that nicer terminal feeling.
-I am also a maintainer for a little under hundred different packages in the Arch User Repository.
+Right now I'm sitting on Arch Linux on both my desktop and laptop, with KDE Plasma as my DE of choice and I use zsh with [my own config](https://github.com/rollerozxa/zshrc) for that nicer terminal feeling.
+For a more detailed list of the software I use see my [Uses](/uses/) page.

 ## Contact
 See [Contact](/contact/)